ardentperf/pgnodemx/README.md

 SQL functions that allow management and capture of node OS metrics from PostgreSQL

 ## Security
-Executing role must have been granted pg_monitor membership (pgmonitor for PostgreSQL version 9.6 and below - see Compatibility section below).
+Executing role must have been granted pg_monitor membership.

 ## cgroup Related Functions